FullSwingGolf/lm-connect-sdk-ios/Documentation/Reference/classes/FSGConnect.md

 public class FSGConnect: NSObject
 ```

-This class provides a means find Launch Monitors and connect to them to receive
+This class provides a means to find Launch Monitors and connect to them to receive shot data
-shot data

 ## Properties
 ### `authorization`